MicrosoftDocs/xamarin-docs/docs/tools/workbooks/troubleshooting/android.md

 First, check that your emulator has fully-working network access by testing any website in the emulator's web browser.

-### Visual Studio Android Emulator cannot connect to the Internet
+### Visual Studio Android Emulator cannot connect to the internet

 If your emulator does not have network access, you may need to follow these steps to fix your Hyper-V network switch.
 If you switch between Wi-Fi networks frequently you may need to repeat this periodically:

-0. **Make sure any critical network operations are complete, as this may temporarily disconnect Windows from the Internet.**
+0. **Make sure any critical network operations are complete, as this may temporarily disconnect Windows from the internet.**
 1. Close emulators.
 2. Open `Hyper-V Manager`.
 3. Under `Actions`, open `Virtual Switch Manager...`.